jsiek/deduce/README.md

 	  length(node(n, next)) = 1 + length(next);
 	}

-Recursive functions may have more than one parameter.
-However,
+Recursive functions may have more than one parameter but pattern matching is only supported for the first parameter.
+For example, here is the `append` function that combines two linked lists.

 	function append<E>(List<E>, List<E>) -> List<E> {
 	  append(empty, ys) = ys;
 	  append(node(n, xs), ys) = node(n, append(xs, ys));
 	}